Ellen V. Futter: Biography

 Futter began her career as an associate at the Wall Street law firm of Milbank, Tweed, Hadley & McCloy, where she practiced corporate law.
 In 1980, Futter took a leave of absence from Milbank, Tweed to serve as Barnard's acting president for one year.
 At the end of that period, she was appointed president of the college; at the time, she was the youngest president of any college in the United States.
 She served as president until 1993, when she joined the American Museum of Natural History.

 In 2014, Futter received the prestigious Rachel Carson Award from The National Audubon Society for her environmental leadership at the Museum.
 In June 2022, Futter announced that she plans to step down as president of the American Museum of National History in March 2023, when the new Gilder Center opens.
+Futter was succeeded as president of the American Museum of Natural History by Sean Decatur in April, 2023.

 Futter is a director of a number of corporations and not-for-profit organizations.
 She is a Fellow of the American Academy of Arts and Sciences, National Institute of Social Sciences, the Academy of American Poets, the Association of the Bar of the City of New York, the New York State Bar Association, the American Bar Association, and is also a member of the American Philosophical Society.

 She formerly served as chairman of the board of the Federal Reserve Bank of New York and chairman of the Commission on Women's Health of The Commonwealth Fund.
 She has received numerous honorary degrees, including from Yale University.
 She is director of JPMorgan Chase, director of Consolidated Edison, a member of the Council on Foreign Relations, and on the board of overseers of Memorial Sloan Kettering Cancer Center.